eklop/web2epub/README.md

 ## Examples

-**Download a single URL**
 `python www2epub.py https://100r.co/site/off_the_grid.html`
-- This script will try to extract title and author from the content

-**Download multiple URL's**
-- Comma separate two or more URL's.
+Comma separate two or more URL's.
 Each URL will be added as a chapter to the ePub.
-- You have to manually enter a title and author

 `python www2epub.py https://100r.co/site/off_the_grid.html,https://100r.co/site/cooking.html`

+This script will try to extract title and author from the content.
+If you provide more than one url, you will be prompted to enter title and author.

+## Disclaimer
+Creator of this software is not in charge of any and has no responsibility for any kind of:
+- Unlawful or illegal use of the tool.
+- Legal or Law infringement (acted in any country, state, municipality, place) by third parties and users.
+- Act against ethical and / or human moral, ethic, and peoples and cultures of the world.
+- Malicious act, capable of causing damage to third parties, promoted or distributed by third parties or the user through this tool.

-## Disclaimer & License
+## License
-This script could be used to download copyrighted content.
-I'm not responsible for any copyright infringement caused by using this script.
+This is free and open source software.
+You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the [MIT License](LICENSE.md).

-See [MIT License](LICENSE.md) for more details.
+This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
+See the [MIT License](LICENSE.md) for details.